sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/200 - field-query-object/100 - anchor-object.md

 Anchor nuances
 ----

-At first glance, you might thinking the following two anchors are two different syntaxes for finding the same matching text:
+At first glance, the following two anchors may appear to be two different syntaxes for finding the same matching text:

 ```json
       "anchor": {